PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 ##### Standard Form {#standard_form}

-The *standard form* is mathematically equivalent to the *parallel form* but facilitates manual tuning as the K gain represents the global "aggressiveness" of the controller.
-The integral gain is the inverse of the integrator time constant and represents how fast the integrator grows compared to the proportional gain.
-Similarly, the derivative gain is the derivative time constant and represents how much damping is added to the system.
+This form is mathematically equivalent to the parallel form, but the main advantage is that (even if it seems counter intuitive) it decouples the proportional gain tuning from the integral and derivative gains.
+This means that a new platform can easily be tuned by taking the gains of a drone with similar size/inertia and simply adjust the K gain to have it flying properly.

 ![PID_Standard](../../images/mc_pid_tuning/PID_algorithm_Standard.png)